AadithiyaD/airfoilOptimization/README.md

 single element airfoil optimizer tool, where you can perform bi objective optimisation for Cl and operational window.

-Tested and developed on WSL2.
+Tested and developed on Ubuntu 22.04.

 Usage
 -----